As an Amazon Associate I earn from qualifying purchases.

 Snow Peas: snow peas, which are the very flat variety that you will often see in stir fry's.
 This one you also eat the whole pod and all.
 I don't typically grow these, because I like the other two types better.
 I find that the snow peas get a bit slimy if frozen, so I will just use snap peas in place of snow peas.

 Here in the Pacific Northwest, I usually target President's Day, or mid February, as the day to look and see if the weather is cooperating enough to plant.
 This year it was way to wet that early, and I had to wait until the 2nd week of March.
 If you plant them, and get very wet cold weather, the seeds will rot.

-Peas don't mind the cold, but they won't germinate if it's freezing out.
-In order for them to germinate quickly, you want a good window of temps in the mid 50's or higher.
-But they don’t like the heat, which is why they really are an early spring or fall crop.
+Peas are a cold season crop, so they don't mind the cold, but they also won't germinate if it's freezing out.
+In order for them to germinate quickly, you want a good window of temps in the mid 50's or higher during the day.

 Besides ideal weather, there are a couple of tricks to get your peas to germinate quickly.
 First, soak your peas before planting.
 Either overnight or even for a couple of hours.
 This really speeds up their germination time.

-The straw prevents weeds from germinating, and helps keep the soil from drying out, which means less watering.
+The mulch will not only compost in place, but will prevent weeds from germinating, and helps keep the soil from drying out, which means less watering.
 It's also a good idea to provide something for the peas to climb on.
 I prefer to use this woven netting strung between two T-posts.

 Last year I grew this new purple variety of shelling peas, and it is a new favorite I felt the need to share.
 If you haven't grown them, you should!
 They are so gorgeous and taste great too!
 I found them at Baker Creek Seeds.

 Want to remember this?